 Feed Sustainabilty– Traceability, sourcing and inclusion of both marine and non-marine feed ingredients.

-Ecological effects – The impacts of production on: freshwater; habitats; water quality and other species both
+Ecological effects – The impacts of production on: freshwater; habitats; water quality and other species both indirectly and directly by reliance on juveniles.

 Health and Welfare – Welfare standards, including slaughter and regional disease outbreaks.